Top 10 Things To Do In Cabo

 9. Wirikuta Botanical Cactus Garden

 Fire dancers are commonly seen in this venue.
 The Huichol experience is a celebration that includes dancing, acrobatics, and vibrant displays of color.
 Besides tons of cacti to impress you, there is a stunning sculpture garden to explore.
 The garden is about five acres in size, and only costs $8 per person for admission.

 From organic produce to artisan delicacies, you can find dozens of food options at El Merkado.
 Live music is a typical sound of the venue.
 You may hear traditional Mexican singing one trip, and the next you could be privy to a Beatles tribute.
 Sunday brunch and all you can eat buffets are two of the most popular food events at El Merkado.
 The meal bar is open every day of the week, so there is something new to taste each time you stroll through the streets of San Jose del Cabo.

 Many people say that Cabo San Lucas real estate is where tourist’s are looking to buy and where someone is trying to sell you a souvenir.
 And the nightclubs are hopping all night long with plenty to do.
+And of course, the best restaurants in Cabo San Lucas are at you fingertips during the day.
 San Jose del Cabo is the older of the two areas by more than 200 years, so the community has a deep history and culture like nowhere else you visit in Mexico.